Getting Started

 -w pybacktrack_examples/example_data/ODP-114-699-Lithology.txt \

--d age compacted_depth compacted_thickness decompacted_thickness decompacted_density decompacted_sediment_rate decompacted_depth dynamic_topography water_depth tectonic_subsidence lithology \
+-d age compacted_depth compacted_thickness decompacted_thickness decompacted_density decompacted_sediment_rate decompacted_depth dynamic_topography water_depth tectonic_subsidence paleo_longitude paleo_latitude compacted_density composite_porosity composite_decay lithology \

 -ym M2 \